EthanRosenthal/website-source/content/blog/serverless-event-collector/index.md

 I was planning to explain a bunch of stuff about my serverless YAML file, but I'm kind of sick of staring at it, so I'll just say "Go check out the [serverless.yml](https://github.com/EthanRosenthal/serverless-event-collector/blob/main/serverless.yml) file in the repo if you're interested".

 I should mention that `serverless` is not just for Lambda functions.
 My _entire_ event collector gets deployed with `serverless`.
 That includes hooking all of the `collector` endpoints up to API Gateway and placing the `authorizer` in front, creating the Kinesis queue, creating the bucket for Kinesis events, and attaching the `fan_out` function to the Kinesis bucket.
-It took a while to get this all working, but it's pretty great that you can create the entire system with a simple `serverless deploy` command.
+It took a while to get this all working, but it's nice that I can now create the entire system with a simple `serverless deploy` command.

 One tricky bit was deploying a `FastAPI` server as a Lambda function on API Gateway. `serverless` actually has pretty good [support](https://www.serverless.com/framework/docs/providers/aws/events/apigateway/#lambda-proxy-integration) for hooking up Lambda functions to API Gateway.
 If you want to deploy a [Flask](https://flask.palletsprojects.com/en/2.0.x/) app to API Gateway, then there's a [serverless-wsgi](https://www.npmjs.com/package/serverless-wsgi) plugin for that.
-The tricky part for `FastAPI` is that it's an `ASGI` server.
+The wrinkle for `FastAPI` is that it's an `ASGI` server.
 Thankfully, the [Mangum](https://github.com/jordaneremieff/mangum) library makes this relatively painless.
 All you have to do is wrap your `FastAPI` app with a `Mangum` class like so:

 ```python